SpikeRXWong/fluorescent_image_translation/README.md

 # Fluorescent image translation

-This is a PyTorch implementation of the Cross-attention conditional GAN (CAcGAN) model for **Bright-Field to Fluorescence Microscopy Image Translation With Simultaneous Semantic Segmentation**.
+This is a PyTorch implementation of the Cross-attention conditional GAN (XAcGAN) model for **Bright-Field to Fluorescence Microscopy Image Translation With Simultaneous Semantic Segmentation**.

 ## Requirements: